 Roman Lysecky is a Professor of Electrical and Computer Engineering at the University of Arizona.
 He received his Ph.D. in Computer Science from the University of California, Riverside in 2005.
 His research focuses on embedded systems with emphasis on medical device security, automated threat detection and mitigation, runtime adaptable systems, performance and energy optimization, and non-intrusive observation methods.
 He is an author on more than 100 research publications in top journals and conferences.
 He received the Outstanding Ph.D.
-Dissertation Award from the European Design and Automation Association (EDAA) in 2006, a CAREER award from the National Science Foundation in 2009, and eight Best Paper Awards.
+Dissertation Award from the European Design and Automation Association (EDAA) in 2006, a CAREER award from the National Science Foundation in 2009, and nine Best Paper Awards.
 He is an inventor on one US patent.
-He has authored eight textbooks on topics including C, C++, Java, Data Structures, VHDL, and Verilog, and he has contributed to several more.
+He has authored 14 textbooks on topics including C, C++, Java, Data Structures, VHDL, and Verilog, and he has contributed to several more.
 His recent textbooks with zyBooks utilize a web-native, active-learning approach that has shown measurable increases in student learning and course grades.
 He has also received multiple awards for Excellence at the Student Interface from the College of Engineering at the University of Arizona.